-He or she will examine the area visually.
+They’ll examine the area visually.
 The surgeon will also remove a small piece of tissue from the lymph nodes and from any other area that looks inflamed, infected, or otherwise abnormal.

-Your throat will probably feel swollen and tender for a few days, and it may hurt to talk or to swallow.
+Your throat will probably feel swollen and tender for a few days, and it may hurt to talk or swallow.
 Talk to your doctor about the best medications to manage any pain.

 Any time you receive general anesthesia, you run a slight risk of an allergic reaction to the medication.
 This can lead to difficulty in breathing.